starship/starship/docs/ko-KR/README.md

 footer: ISC Licensed | Copyright © 2019-present Starship Contributors
 #Used for the description meta tag, for SEO
 metaTitle: "Starship: Cross-Shell Prompt"
 description: Starship is the minimal, blazing fast, and extremely customizable prompt for any shell!
 Shows the information you need, while staying sleek and minimal.
-Quick installation available for Bash, Fish, ZSH, Ion, Tcsh, Elvish, Nu, Xonsh, and PowerShell.
+Quick installation available for Bash, Fish, ZSH, Ion, Tcsh, Elvish, Nu, Xonsh, Cmd, and PowerShell.
 ---

 <div class="center">